Last updated date: 17-Jul-2023

 Features are women most commonly looking to treat

 - When it comes to body features, some users stated that as they grew older, they noticed an increase in cellulite throughout their bodies.
-Women used to have to live with this for decades, but in 2021, there is more than one treatment option if you want smoother-looking skin on your body.
+Women used to have to live with this for decades, but in 2021, there are more than one treatment options if you want smoother-looking skin on your body.

 - Loss of Elasticity